#HistoryNerd

 ‘Shit-hole’ countries–where exactly is that

-In about six weeks, I am headed for a shit-hole… if one listens to the current president.
+I am headed for a shit-hole… that is if one listens to the current president.
 This presents somewhat of a dilemma because why would one voluntarily give up life ‘in the best country in the world’ to go live and work in a ‘shit-hole’ country?
 Call me crazy I guess.
 Some of these countries are struggling right now.
 Some of them are facing poverty, famine, war, natural disasters, and political strife, but all of the countries on this list are home to citizens who deserve respect and who deserve to be treated without assumption, judgement, or insult.
 All of them are countries of origin of regular people who are trying their best – either in their home countries or as immigrants – to survive, work hard, contribute to society, and make their lives and the lives of their loved ones happier and healthier.

 Of course, I’m not yet there, and of course, my opinion could align with the president, but from everything I’ve heard and read Madagascar is an amazing place with amazing people, incredible biodiversity, and I will truly be lucky to serve on the Great Red Island.